mltony/mltony.github.io/_posts/2022-09-11-Working-with-Linux.md

 * Certain port is blocked by network administrators.
 E.g. if port 445 for SMB service is blocked you can still work around it by tonneling port 445 over SSH.
 * Certain applications accept local connections only.
 E.g. docker container can be configured in such a way that you can only connect to it from physical Linux server.
+* You want some program to connect from Linux server back to your Windows computer, but direct connection is blocked by network administrators.

 Here is a [good tutorial on port forwarding](https://help.ubuntu.com/community/SSH/OpenSSH/PortForwarding).